Amin-Hosseini/woocommerce-seven-senders-order-tracking/README.md

 3. When the order status changes to `Completed` and the meta keys above are set and valid, the shipment will be exported and the remote order state will change to `in_production`.

 ### Notice
-The planned pickup time for the shipment is calculated as the next business day.
+The planned pickup time for the shipment is calculated as the next business day at 12:00.

 ## Configuration
 #### API Base URL